ICJIA/r3-next/public/markdown/faqs.md

 ### Who is eligible to apply for R3 grants?

 Organizations that serve residents of--or are based in--designated <a href="/eligibility">eligible R3 zones</a> will be able to apply.
-Eligible organizations include nonprofit organizations, local units of government, or tax-exempt faith-based organizations.
+Eligible organizations include nonprofit organizations, local units of government, tax-exempt faith-based organizations, businesses, and other community organizations.
 All applicants will be required to demonstrate compliance with the Grant Accountability and Transparency Act (GATA).

-In addition, other groups such as local businesses and community or neighborhood organizations without 501(c)(3) status are able to join a collaborative application. <a href="/collaboratives">Learn more about collaboratives here.</a>
+Other groups that do not have an account with the State of Illinois [GATA Grantee Portal](https://grants.illinois.gov/portal/) are able to join a collaborative application. <a href="/collaboratives">Learn more about collaboratives here.</a>

 ### What types of projects are eligible for R3 funding?